hackoregon/linux-laptop-setup/virtual-machine-creation/README.md

-# Making a Ubuntu server for Hack Oregon in VirtualBox
+# Making an Ubuntu Server Virtual Machine for Hack Oregon in VirtualBox

 ## Creating a virtual machine
 1. You will need to be connected to the internet.
 Install VirtualBox if you haven't already.